Health Insurance

 COBRA is frequently more expensive than ACA Marketplace alternatives.
 Run a comparison at HealthCare.gov before defaulting to COBRA after leaving a job.
 Many people overpay by hundreds of dollars per month simply because they didn’t know subsidized options were available.

-For a broader look at how these coverage types fit into the larger insurance landscape, see our overview of types of insurance and their benefits.
+For a broader look at how these coverage types fit into the larger insurance picture, see our overview of types of insurance and their benefits.

 Step 2: How Do I Calculate My Income to See If I Qualify for ACA Subsidies?

-To determine your ACA subsidy eligibility, calculate your Modified Adjusted Gross Income (MAGI) — which is your net self-employment income plus any other household income sources.
+To determine your ACA subsidy eligibility, calculate your Modified Adjusted Gross Income (MAGI), your net self-employment income plus any other household income sources.
 Subsidies are available on a sliding scale for individuals earning between 100% and 400% of the Federal Poverty Level (FPL), with enhanced credits available above 400% through 2025.

 How to Estimate Your MAGI